How to find the best schools in Bali in 2022

 How much do Schools in Bali Cost?

-Once you start googling ‘schools in Bali’ you might get a surprise at the cost of school fees and start to question if your Bali dream can still become a reality.
-Most international schools on the island, for example, cost approximately between $7,000-$25,000 AUD per year (plus extras), per student, and if I can be very honest, it is not value for money.
-Ultimately, it comes down to what type of school you end up choosing and the particulars of that school.
+Once you start googling ‘school fees in Bali’ you might get a surprise at the cost of school fees and start to question if your Bali dream can still become a reality.
+Depending on the age of your child and year level, most international schools on the island, cost approximately between $7,000-$28,000++ AUD per year (plus extras like registration, application fees and technology levies), per student.
+These schools usually offer a 5% discount for the 2nd sibling enrolled and 10% for the third and so on.

-I personally think you need to be realistic and remember that ultimately you are not going to Bali for the incredible school education but for all the other life changing experiences that living back at home cannot buy!
-Apart from the yearly school fees, there are additions such as enrolment fees and additional levies.
+I personally think you need to be realistic and remember that ultimately you are not necessarily going to Bali for the incredible school education but for all the other life changing experiences that living back at home cannot buy.
 Some include extras like school camps, sports, and additional excursions.
-See our list of The Best Schools in Bali further down to continue your research!
+See our list of The Best Schools in Bali further down to continue your research.

 Bali’s International and independent Schools